Skip to Content

 It doesn’t mean that the changes are bad, however, it does mean that what you experience in one school or program may look very different from another, or from what is described here.

-Choosing a good preschool ultimately boils down to the quality of the teachers.
-So whether a Montessori school is worth it depends a lot on the teachers.
+So whether a Montessori school is worth it depends greatly on the teachers.
 Here’s a guide to finding the best preschool for your child.

 References